Asiana Treks and Tours

 Spiritual Retreats: Meditation/yoga in Pokhara or Kathmandu

 Trekkers consistently praise Asiana Treks and Tours for professionalism, personal care, and safe trekking experiences.
-Feedback from past Mardi Himal trekkers highlights the expertise of the guides, the attention to safety, and the well-planned itineraries that strike a balance between adventure and comfort.
+Feedback from past Mardi Himal trekkers highlights the guides' expertise, attention to safety, and well-planned itineraries that strike a balance between adventure and comfort.
 Reviews often commend the team’s flexibility in adjusting the trek pace, dietary needs, and daily plans based on individual preferences or health conditions.

-Female travelers, solo trekkers, and first-time hikers especially feel well cared for, frequently noting the guides’ helpful and respectful behavior, and the local insight they bring to the journey.
+Female travellers, solo trekkers, and first-time hikers especially feel well cared for, frequently noting the guides’ helpful and respectful behaviour, and the local insight they bring to the journey.
 Many reviews also highlight the value of including cultural sightseeing in Kathmandu and the thoughtful logistics—such as airport pickups, clean accommodations, and responsive customer service.

 What Trekkers Say:

-“Every part of the trek was perfectly organized and stress-free.”
+“Every part of the trek was perfectly organised and stress-free.”

 “Our guide made the mountains feel like home.”